taakcloud/taakcloud.github.io/_posts/2023-05-12-use-cdn-to-bypass-ip-blocking.markdown

 - [x] Ubuntu 20.04 LTS
 - [x] [Trojan-go <i class="fa-solid fa-arrow-up-right-from-square"></i>](https://github.com/p4gefau1t/trojan-go){:target="_blank"}{:rel="noopener noreferrer"} v0.10.6

-You could have a different environment as far as our requirements are supported, for example pay attention your Shadowsocks implantation does support CDN transfer.
+You could have a different environment as far as our requirements are supported, for example pay attention your Shadowsocks implementation does support CDN transfer.

 ## Enter A DNS Record